yosemitebandit/vebsite/content/notes/what-happens-when.md

 * note that some commands like `cd` are shell builtins and do not require a new process to be spawned -- the shell can just take action on its own by calling `chdir`
+* to see all these system calls being made you use `strace <some-command>` -- files are opened and stated and attributes are read, stdout may get written to

 ### ..you access google.com